OpenAPI-Center/oacenter-integration-support/README.md

 Standard Java application with common components for java plugins.
 Encapsulates logic to invoke the server and handles its response.

+Usually, user won't use this component directly.
+Instead, it'll likely be used through one of below plugins.

 > Arch decision: All these modules for Java don't use Kotlin, to keep them smaller.